jhzsquared/model_facts/README.md

 ```

 ## Usage
-Model Facts is designed to be flexible, whether you have pre-formatted data and results and just want to fill out a template, or want to generate your own statistics.
+Model Facts is designed to be flexible, whether you have formatted results and just want to fill out a template, or want to generate your own statistics.

 ### Template
 1. Download the `model_facts_template.ipynb` notebook.